What kind of companies do you invest in?

 How does your investment process work?

-Our investment process looks like a standard venture firm with two exceptions:
+Our investment process looks like that of a standard venture firm with two exceptions:

-- After an investment decision is made, we ask entrepreneurs to spend 45 minutes on a group phone call with Venture Partners who are interested in potentially investing.
+- After an investment is complete, we ask entrepreneurs to spend approximately 45 minutes on a group call answering questions from Venture Partners.

 Why should I work with NextGen over another venture firm?

-The hundreds of Venture Partners in NextGen’s network all commit to helping our portfolio companies with expertise and advice – whether or not they personally invested.
-We have a full time person on staff who acts as a concierge for our portfolio companies, helping them leverage our network of Venture Partners.
-The key areas where we can be helpful are:
+NextGen’s network of more than 1,200 entrepreneurs, executives and technologists nationwide commits to helping our portfolio companies with expertise, connections and advice.
+Members of the full-time NextGen team act as a concierge for our portfolio companies, helping them leverage the network of Venture Partners.
+The key areas where our team can be helpful are:

-- 30-60 minute conversations with Venture Partners who have deep functional expertise (SEO, building a sales team, content marketing, etc.) and are available if and when needed.
+- Facilitating 30- to 60-minute conversations with Venture Partners who have deep, functional expertise (e.g., search engine optimization, building a sales team, content marketing, etc.) and are available as needed.

 With such a large network, how do you ensure information stays private?